 The Dangerous Combination of Church and State

-Sermons for the day are characteristically filled with expressions of thanks for the soldiers who died in war and declarations about their heroism.
+Sermons for the day are characteristically filled with expressions of thanks for the soldiers who died in war and claims about their heroism.
 Messages commonly honor the sacrifices of the fallen by linking battlefield deaths with the self-denial Jesus called his disciples to practice.
-This comparison is not only dangerous, it is also blasphemous, as we will see later.
+This comparison is not only dangerous, but it is also blasphemous, as we will see later.